Chiloglottis formicifera: Taxonomy and naming

 Chiloglottis formicifera was first formally described in 1877 by Robert D. FitzGerald and the description was published in his book Australian Orchids from a specimen collected "in a gully at the Kurrajong".
 The specific epithet (formicifera) is derived from the Latin word formica meaning "ant" with the suffix -fera meaning "bear", "carry" or "have".

 Distribution and habitat

-The common ant orchid grows in moist places in forest between the Northern Tablelands and Nowra.
+Common ant orchid grows in moist places in forest between the Northern Tablelands and Nowra.
 There is a single historical record from Kaitaia in New Zealand.